Get mobile spyware protection

 However, if you’re sure none of those reasons is a factor, low-quality video can also be a sign that someone is intercepting the call—especially if the issues seem to appear out of nowhere.

-If odd sounds emanate from your phone, you may unknowingly be participating in a three-way call.
+If odd sounds come from your phone, you may unknowingly be participating in a three-way call.
 These sounds can indicate that someone is listening to or recording your video call.

-Some people report hearing the sound of a camera shutter, static, clicking, and echoes.
-This happens when the hacker accesses the phone’s microphone.
+Some people report hearing the sound of a camera shutter, static, clicking, or echoes.
+That happens when the hacker accesses the phone’s microphone.

 Most phones come with an LED indicator that alerts the user when their camera is in use.
 If someone is watching you through your phone camera, the light may remain on even after you exit apps that use your camera, or the light may turn on unexpectedly.